New Museums Site: History

 The original Cavendish Laboratory (experimental physics) followed in 1870–3, funded privately by William Cavendish, the university chancellor, and designed by W. M. Fawcett.
 A building serving zoology, comparative anatomy and physiology, designed by William Fawcett, opened in 1878, and the biology facilities were extended in 1882 and 1884.
 Chemical laboratories and lecture rooms were built in 1886–88.
 The Perse School building had been converted into an engineering laboratory by 1890 and a temporary mechanics (engineering) building was erected.
 A physiology building was in use in 1891.
 Overcrowding of the site was already a major problem by the mid-1890s, and nearby land was purchased for a second science site, which became the Downing Site.

 The early 20th century saw the completion of the Zoology Building, Examination Halls (1909) and Arts School (1911) on the New Museums Site.
 The Mond Laboratory, funded by the Royal Society and designed by H. C. Hughes, was built in 1932–33 as a physics laboratory, and was extended later that decade with the Austin Wing.
 Several other buildings were erected in the early-to-mid 20th century.
+In 1945, a university report recommended that the departments of chemistry and metallurgy should relocate to Lensfield Road, and in 1952 the decision was made to move the chemistry department.

 By the mid-1950s it was obvious that the substantial problems with the New Museums Site's accommodation were going to require a "radical" re-evaluation of the site's use.
-The centre of the site was redeveloped in the late 1960s, with the loss of most of the original buildings by Salvin to accommodate the Arup Building (now the David Attenborough Building).
-In the early 1970s, the Cavendish Laboratory moved to a new science site to the west of the city, now known as West Cambridge.
+Various schemes were considered, including ones by Murray Easton (1956) and Denys Lasdun (1960); the latter included several towers up to 190 feet and would have greatly affected the view from The Backs, but was scaled down after a public enquiry in 1964 limited the height of the towers.
+Lasdun resigned and was replaced by Arup Associates, who further altered Lasdun's plan, reducing the towers to 80 feet.
+The centre of the site was redeveloped to Arup's plan in 1966–71, with the loss of most of the original buildings by Salvin to accommodate the Arup Building (now the David Attenborough Building), accommodating zoology and metallurgy.
+In 1974, the Cavendish Laboratory moved to a new science site to the west of the city, now known as West Cambridge.

 Further major redevelopment started in 2011.

 Architecture

 The New Museums Site is an eclectic mixture of grand Victorian and Edwardian buildings erected between 1863 and 1911, such as the Old Cavendish Laboratory; brown-brick buildings from the 1930–40s, largely utilitarian with the exception of the Mond Building; and modernist glass-and-concrete buildings dating from the 1960s and 1970s, such as the Arup Building and the Materials Science and Metallurgy tower.
-Five of the buildings are listed at grade II: the Mond Building, Zoology Building, Old Physical Chemistry, Cavendish Laboratory and the Arts School.
+Five of the buildings are listed at grade II: the Mond Building (currently the home of the Mongolia and Inner Asia Studies Unit at the University of Cambridge), Zoology Building, Old Physical Chemistry, Cavendish Laboratory and the Arts School.